ardlib/bosejis_PKAE_Timer/README.md

 Make sure to run the `clang-format -i src/*.h src/*.cpp` on the repo.
 To clean the Example Sources `clang-format -i examples/TimerDemo-2/*.ino`

+In order to keep the Compatibility make sure to test the *Arduino Compliance* run `arduino-lint --compliance strict`.

 ## License

 This project is released under the MIT License.
 See the [LICENSE](./LICENSE) file for details.